Jeffrey Ting

 Why the question bank is free

-The Fellow tier ($59 per quarter or $149 per year, per track) is for candidates who specifically want pacing tools, spaced-repetition flashcards, AI grading on essays, and a personalized study plan.
+The Fellow tier ($59 per quarter or $149 per year, per track) is for candidates who want pacing tools, spaced-repetition flashcards, AI grading on essays, and a personalized study plan.
 The free tier covers everything you need to pass.

 What I built